General Management Worldwide

 Since 2016 Artur Janda cooperates with the Polish National Opera singing the parts of Zbigniew in The Haunted Manor and Escamillo in Carmen.
 He also appears as a guest at the Wrocław Opera, Opera Nova in Bydgoszcz and the Baltic Opera in Gdańsk, where in the 2019/2020 season he has performed the title role in A. Cagnoni’s opera Don Bucefalo.

-Highlights of the 2020/2021 season for Artur Janda are his performances as Provost Marshal in a new production of Cardillac at the Polish National Opera.
-Season 2021/2022 will be marked by the artist’s appearances as Curio in Giulio Cesare in Egitto at the Nederlandse Reisopera and as Don Pizarro in a premiere production of Fidelio at the Baltic Opera.
+Highlights of the 2020/2021 season for Artur Janda are his performances as Provost Marshal in a new production of Cardillac at the Polish National Opera and debut in the part of Don Giovanni at the Warsaw Chamber Opera.
+Season 2021/2022 will be marked by the artist’s appearances as Curio in Giulio Cesare in Egitto under the baton of George Petrou at the Nederlandse Reisopera and as Don Pizarro in a premiere production of Fidelio at the Baltic Opera.

 Being a member of the proMODERN contemporary vocal sextet, in the years 2012-2015, he was awarded with two prestigious Fryderyk Awards, one of them for the Most Outstanding Polish Music Recording for the album Where Are You.
 Pieces From Warsaw.
 In 2018 he received the Fryderyk 2018 Award in the category of Early Music Album of the Year for the recording Antonio Caldara- Maddalena ai piedi di Cristo.